Membership, Advocacy & Political Investment: The Formula for Legislative Success

 2022

-• Defeated legislation (SB 1572/HB 1507) that again sought to increase ADRD training requirements for long-term care providers.
+- Defeated SB 1572/HB 1507, which once again sought to impose expanded ADRD training requirements on long-term care providers.

 2023

-• Championed HB 391, establishing the Home Health Aide for Medically Fragile Children Program, bridging workforce gaps and offering training opportunities.
+- Passed HB 391, creating the Home Health Aide for Medically Fragile Children Program ("Family Home Health Aide") to bridge workforce gaps and provide specialized training pathways for family caregivers and direct care workers.

-• Secured a $79.6 million appropriation to reduce the Home and Community-Based Services (iBudget) waiver waiting list and $5 million to expand services through the Community Care for the Elderly and Home Care for the Elderly programs.
+- Secured a $5 million appropriation to expand Community Care for the Elderly and Home Care for the Elderly programs.

 2024

-• Championed HB 935 to expand Medicaid coverage to include home health services prescribed by non-physician practitioners, including advanced practice registered nurses and physician assistants.
-This legislation aligns Florida with the federal CARES Act, providing lasting authorization for non-physician practitioners to certify Medicare and Medicaid home health care services.
-Remarkably, both bills garnered unanimous approval across all committees and both legislative chambers, underscoring strong bipartisan support.
+- Unanimously passed HB 935, expanding Medicaid coverage to allow advanced practice registered nurses (APRNs) and physician assistants (PAs) to prescribe home health services.
+This legislation brings Florida into alignment with the federal CARES Act, providing permanent authorization for non-physician practitioners to certify Medicare and Medicaid home health care services.

-• Secured a $195.8 million appropriation to implement a uniform iBudget waiver provider rate increase.
+- Obtained a $195.8 million appropriation to implement a uniform rate increase for all iBudget waiver providers, strengthening services for individuals with developmental disabilities.